 - Bless your husband.
 If you are in too much pain to experience sexual pleasure for yourself, you can help your husband using your hands or mouth.
 If even that hurts, you might consider holding a sex toy for him, letting him hold you with one arm while he self-stimulates, or simply lying next to him in something sexy (such as lingerie or your birthday suit) while he masturbates.

 - Give him something to work with.
 If you are prescribed total pelvic rest and should not experience arousal, then even being in the room while your husband masturbates can be a problem.
 Despite the fact that sexual intimacy is not about the orgasm alone, your husband does have a physical need for release aside from his emotional need for intimacy with you.
 If he needs to masturbate away from you for a short season in life, let him have pictures or videos of you to help him focus on you and your love for him.
-Apps like Couple and Avocado offer a password-protected way to share images with each other.
+Apps like Couple offer a password-protected way to share images with each other.

 - Work on nonsexual physical intimacy.
 No matter how you choose to address the sexual intimacy in your marriage, be sure to work on other kinds of intimacy as well.
 Spend time cuddling with each other.
 If you can, sleep together, too.

 - Grin and bear it.
 I hesitate to include this here because I don’t want any woman to feel like she has to experience pain just to make her husband happy.
 However, depending on your medical condition and on the severity and duration of the pain, you may want to choose to have intercourse from time to time and just deal with the pain.
 If you want to bless your husband this way, it is an option.

 If you are experiencing pain or a medical condition that makes sexual activity difficult, share these ideas with your husband.
 Work together to figure out some ways to approach sex that build intimacy without adding pain to your life.